Barlborough

 Hip revision is a surgical procedure designed to revise any component of an artificial hip replacement.
 It is usually performed to improve symptoms commonly experienced following the failure of a prosthetic joint.
 These symptoms include infection, fracture and joint dislocation.
 Hip revision surgeries help to correct the problem so the hip can function normally again.

-The difference between hip replacement and hip revision is simple.
+The difference between hip replacement surgery and hip revision is simple.
 Hip replacement is where a ‘native’ hip is replaced with an artificial ‘cup and head’.
 Hip revision surgery is when component(s) of the same artificial joint need replacing with new ones.
 Depending on the severity of the damage and the patient’s age, more than one hip revision surgery may be required.

 Hip revisions are generally only undertaken when there is a clear structural problem leading to infection, fracture or joint dislocation.